instantlinux/apicrud/docs/content/introduction.md

 ## Features

-Out of the box, here are some of the capabilities included in the example application:
+Out of the box, here are some of the capabilities included in the example application.
+All "batteries are included" (and tested on GitLab with each version update), with no plugin version-hell mismatches to worry about later.

 * User-account setup, following standard security practices with password lockout and reset via email
 * Single-signon via external OAuth2 / OpenID providers (google, twitter, many others)